Updated: Mar 29

 There's a story about a young girl who asks her mother how life came to be on the earth her mother smiled and told her the story of the Garden of Eden and how Adam and Eve’s children filled the earth.
 She was a smart girl she decided to ask her father the same question.
 Her father’s answer was a bit different, he said, “Well honey millions and millions of years ago single cell aquatic organisms crawled from a pool of slime and evolved into the people we are today.”
 The girl went to her mother and said, “Mom I'm confused.
 You tell me that God created us in the garden of Eden and dad tells me I came from a pool of slime, which one is true?
 Her mother said, “Oh honey that’s simple; I'm talking about my side of the family dad is talking about his.

 It’s interesting how powerful the perspective and the imagery are and how far apart the two explanations seem to be.
-Will talk about that sort of distinction a little further into the homily.
+We will talk about that sort of distinction a little further into the homily.
 Without taking anything away from dad, you have to ask yourself, “which explanation brings us closer to an understanding of our relationship to God”?
 For the homily today, we’re going to stick with mom's version.

 Today, in the first reading, the Prophet Ezekiel is speaking of God’s intimate actions to save and restore.
 “I myself” or “I will” is mentioned 10 times in the 5 verses of the first reading.
 The restoration of God’s people is a deeply personal and willful action on God’s part.
 “I myself will pasture my sheep; I myself will give them rest, I will seek out, I will bring back, I will heal…”